 THE DIFFERENCE WE MAKE

-We work with young people to engage them through music, build confidence, self-belief and motivation, and so empower them to improve their life chances.
+We work with young people to engage them through music and creativity; build confidence, self-belief and motivation; and empower them to reach their potential.
+We specialise in working with young people facing barriers in music, in learning and in life.

 We develop young people’s musical and technical abilities and provide progression routes and opportunities for those who wish to pursue them.